H1ghSyst3m/kohi-den-scans/README.md

-# Almightyhak Extension Virus Scans
+# Kohi-den Extension Virus Scans

 ## Overview
-Welcome to the **Almightyhak Extension Scans** page!
-This site is dedicated to providing users with comprehensive virus scan results of extensions from [Almightyhak Extensions](https://github.com/almightyhak/aniyomi-anime-repo).
+Welcome to the **Kohi-den Extension Scans** page!
+This site is dedicated to providing users with comprehensive virus scan results of extensions from [Kohi-den Extensions](https://github.com/almightyhak/aniyomi-anime-repo).
 We utilize VirusTotal to ensure that each extension is thoroughly checked for any potential security threats.

 ## Features
-- **Virus Scan Results:** All APKs from the Almightyhak Extensions repository are scanned, and their results are displayed here.
+- **Virus Scan Results:** All APKs from the Kohi-den Extensions repository are scanned, and their results are displayed here.
 - **Detailed Information:** For each scanned file, we provide information such as the file name, hash, scan date, number of positives found, total scans conducted, file type, and file size.
 - **Filter by Language:** Users can filter results based on the language of the extensions.
 - **Summary Information:** Get a quick overview of the total number of scanned extensions and the number of viruses found.